 France and the Bahamas

-Political relations have traditionally been modest but, on 10 May 2015 on the occasion of the 2015 Caribbean Climate Summit, the President of the French Republic met with the Bahamian Prime Minister Perry Christie who was then pro tempore President of CARICOM.
+Political relations have traditionally been limited but, on 10 May 2015 on the occasion of the 2015 Caribbean Climate Summit, the President of the French Republic met with the Bahamian Prime Minister Perry Christie who was then pro tempore President of CARICOM.

 There is an Alliance Française teaching centre in Nassau.
 Young Bahamian students benefit from the programme for English-language teaching assistants in France.

 There is a Club Méditerranée village on San Salvador Island.
-Certain French banks like the Société Générale and Crédit Agricole are present in Nassau.
+Certain French banks including the Société Générale and Crédit Agricole are present in Nassau.
 The French company RUBIS, which specializes in fuel storage and distribution, took over its network of service stations from the U.S. Chevron Company in mid-2011, as well as the sale of aircraft fuel.